atenfyr/UAssetAPI/docs/src/guide/basic.md

 ## Using UAssetAPI with UE4 Assets
 ### Modifying a specific property

-Every Unreal Engine 4 parsed with UAssetAPI is represented by the [UAsset](../api/uassetapi.uasset.md#constructors) class.
+Every Unreal Engine 4 asset parsed with UAssetAPI is represented by the [UAsset](../api/uassetapi.uasset.md#constructors) class.
 The simplest way to construct a UAsset is to initialize it with the path to the asset on disk (note that if your asset has a paired .uexp file, both files must be located in the same directory, and the path should point to the .uasset file) and an [EngineVersion](../api/uassetapi.unrealtypes.engineversion.html#fields).

 I will be analyzing a small asset from the video game [Ace Combat 7](https://www.bandainamcoent.com/games/ace-combat-7) (4.18) for this demonstration, which can be downloaded here:
 - [plwp_6aam_a0.uasset](../samples/plwp_6aam_a0.uasset) &rarr; `C:\plwp_6aam_a0.uasset`